dsmiller95/nonogram-printer/README.md

 This project was created to design nonogram puzzles and print out guides for these puzzles; hosted here on GH pages: [Designer](https://dsmiller95.github.io/nonogram-printer)

+If you can design a nonogram which the solver can't handle, please grab a screenshot and submit an issue in this repository

 ## Edit mode

 While in edit mode, the sidebar will display a summary of some difficulty metrics of the puzzle based on an attempt to solve it.
 You'll be able to see how many solutions there are to the puzzle, and a summary of the number of guesses required to get to each solution.
 The summary updates will be debounced because sometimes the solver can take significant time and lock the UI.